phildunstan/Scratch/README.md

 This project is not supported.
 It has been created with Unreal 5.6, but may require additional engine fixes and plugins.
 It has been made public for informational purposes only.

-## State Tree Linked Asset Overrides with Parameters
+## LinkedStateTree - State Tree Linked Asset Overrides with Parameters

 This test demonstrates how to pass parameters to a state tree linked asset override.

 In the Empty map there is placed a BP_ScratchCharacter.
 This character is setup to use the BP_ScratchAIController (parented from AScratchAIController).